The-Fourth-Wall/FW-Education-Website/curriculum.md

     - integration, riemann sums
 - FW-102 (Linear Algebra I)
   - description:
-    - A crucial mathematical basis for working with scalars, vectors and matrices, vert important and essential for all modern areas of computing.
+    - A crucial mathematical basis for working with scalars, vectors and matrices, very important and essential for all modern areas of computing.
   - programming:
     - optional examples in C as extras lectures (redo on APL later)
   - references: